Getting your Trinity Audio player ready... |

 67 | 6 |

-A couple of interesting things to note about how the rankings above compared to those for the previous GMAT.
-A perfect GMAT Quant score of 51 for the previous GMAT put you in the 97th percentile.
+There are a couple of interesting things to note about how the quant percentiles above compare to those for the legacy GMAT.
+A perfect GMAT Quant score of 51 for the legacy GMAT put you in the 97th percentile.
 However, on the post-2023 GMAT, a perfect Quant score of 90 puts you in the 100th percentile.
+This indicates that more test takers had a perfect Quant score under the legacy GMAT than those taking the post-2023 exam.

 A post-2023 Quant score of 89, one point below perfect, puts you in the 97th percentile.
 On the previous GMAT, a score of 50, also a point below perfect, put you in the 87th percentile.